The Man Who Came to Be Dinner

 "The Man Who Came to Be Dinner" is the tenth episode of the twenty-sixth season of the American animated television series The Simpsons, and the 562nd episode of the series.
+The episode was directed by David Silverman and written by Al Jean and David Mirkin.
 It originally aired on the Fox network in the United States on January 4, 2015.

+In this episode, the Simpson family is transported to the home planet of Kang and Kodos where they are to be eaten.
+The episode received mixed reviews.

 Plot

 The Simpsons go to Diz-Nee-Land (a parody of the theme park Disneyland).
 After a long journey, they dislike all of the rides they visit, and decide to go to "Rocket to Your Doom", a just-opened queue-less ride which was not on the map.
 They get in and it immediately transforms into a spaceship.
 At first, the family is skeptical, but a screen appears with Kang and Kodos on it telling them that they are being taken to their home planet Rigel 7.
 At the planet, Kang and Kodos take the Simpsons as exhibitions to a zoo.

 After a while, the Simpsons are informed they must choose one of them to be dined in a ritual.
 Everyone votes for Homer to be sacrificed — even he changes his vote from Bart to himself after seeing the other votes — but he gets rescued by some hippie-looking Rigelians who believe that eating other sentient species is wrong.
 After an excessive party, he gets on another spaceship only for one that also pleases all desires, but he realizes he will not enjoy it without his family and goes back to rescue them.

 The Rigelians decide to eat the rest of the family and glaze them over giant plates with some lettuce and tomato.
 When Homer offers to be eaten instead, he gets put on a similar plate with the Rigelians now refusing to spare the others.
-The Rigelian Queen then eats Homer's severed buttock and gets fatally poisoned because of the fast food life they all lead; even Lisa is the most polluted of them all and would be better chewing tobacco like Bart.
+The Rigelian Queen then eats Homer's severed buttock and gets fatally poisoned.
+It is revealed that the Simpsons are all fatally toxic to eat due to the fast food diet they eat with Lisa being considered the most toxic due to her vegetarian diet.

-Following the Rigelian Queen's death, the Simpsons get sent home on a spaceship that resembles the interior of the original starship USS Enterprise.
+Following the Rigelian Queen's death, the Simpsons are sent home on a spaceship that resembles the interior of the original starship USS Enterprise.
 They set course to Earth, but after a call from Grampa, the family decides to go anywhere else but home.

 The credits happen over a montage of several images spoofing Star Trek TV and film franchise scenes all the while set to Star Trek's closing theme by Alexander Courage.